I teach at the University of Pittsburgh School of Law, in Pittsburgh, Pennsylvania, USA. You can read more about me and my work here.

 I do a lot of research on governance and institutions, especially knowledge, information, and data sharing – so-called “knowledge commons.”
 I write about intellectual property law and innovation and creation.

 I’m a huge fan of soccer (sometimes “football”), as a former player, coach, and referee.
 I’m a student and practitioner of the leadership arts.
 I pay attention to the politics of urbanism.

-I have been posting here at madisonian.net on and off since 2004, much of that time with the assistance of a number of law professor colleagues.
-As the website re-emerges (late 2016) from its most recent hibernation, the material appearing here will be eclectic, in light of my interests, and, one hopes, never boring.
+I’ve been posting here at madisonian.net on and off since 2004, much of that time with the help of law professor colleagues.
+The current incarnation of the site is eclectic.

 Find me on Twitter at @profmadison.